-The MCOs are responsible for authorizing services for out-of-network care when they do not have an in-network provider available within the contractually required time, distance and appointment availability standards.
+The MCOs are responsible for authorizing services for out-of-network care when they do not have an in-network provider available within the contractually required time, distance, and appointment availability standards.
 The MCO is responsible for assisting the member in locating an out-of-network provider, authorizing the service and assisting the member in accessing the service.
 The MCO will also assist with assuring continuity of care when an in-network provider becomes available.
 To ensure robust provider networks for members to choose from, MCOs are not permitted to close provider networks until adequacy is fully demonstrated to, and approved by, the State.
-Further, members will be permitted to change MCOs in the event that their chosen provider doe not ultimately contract with the MCO.
+Further, members will be permitted to change MCOs to the extent their provider does not ultimately contract with their desired MCO.
 Finally, MCOs are required to submit to the State on a regular basis provider network reports including, but not limited to network geo-access reports, 24- hour availability audit reports, provider-credentialing reports, subcontractor compliance summary reports, and provider helpline performance reports.

 g.
 Process for Making Service Plan Subject to the Approval of the Medicaid Agency.
-Describe the process by which the service plan is made subject to the approval of the Medicaid agency in accordance with 42 CFR §441.301(b)(1)(i):
+Describe the process by which the service plan is made subject to the approval of the Medicaid agency in accordance with 42 CFR § 441.301(b)(1)(i):

 HHS has developed a computer program named the Institutional and Waiver Authorization and Narrative System (IoWANS) to support HCBS programs.
-This system assists HHS with tracking information, monitoring, and approving service plans for fee-for-service participants.
-(Refer to appendix A and H for IoWANS system processes.)
-On a monthly basis, the Iowa Medicaid Medical Services Unit conducts service plan reviews.
-The selection size for the waiver has a 95% confidence level.
-This info is reported to CMS as part of Iowa's performance measures.
-IoWANS will only be utilized for fee-for-service members and quality data for managed care participants will be provided by the MCOs.
+This system assists HHS with tracking information, monitoring, and approving service plans for fee-for-service members.
+(Refer to appendix A and H for IoWANS processes.)
+On a monthly basis, the Iowa Medicaid QIO MSU conducts a desk review of service plans for a statistically valid sample of the enrolled population.
+The selection size for the service plan reviews are detailed in the QIS of appendix D. The results of the service plan reviews are rereported to CMS as part of Iowa's performance measures.
+The State retains oversight of the MCO service plan process through a variety of monitoring and oversight strategies as described in Appendix D - Quality Improvement: Service Plan section.
+IoWANS will be utilized for fee-for-service members and quality data for managed care members will be provided by the MCOs.